genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/subsample_mapped_reads.png

-Use "Subsampling ratio" option to set a fraction of mapped reads you’d like to extract (default: 50%).
-Changing "Random seed" value will let you produce different subsets with the same number of mapped reads.
+1. **Subsampling ratio (percentage)** option is used to set a fraction of mapped reads you’d like to extract (default: 50).
+2. **Random seed** value will let you produce different subsets with the same number of mapped reads.

 Using the same random seed and the same subsampling ratio will result in identical subsets.

 This application is based on `SAMtools <http://samtools.sourceforge.net/>`_.